torvalds/linux/Documentation/dev-tools/checkpatch.rst

 ==============

 Messages in checkpatch are divided into three levels.
-The levels of messages in checkpatch denote the severity of the error.
+The levels of messages in checkpatch deanalte the severity of the error.
 They are:

  - ERROR

    This is the most strict level.
-Messages of type ERROR must be taken seriously as they denote things that are very likely to be wrong.
+Messages of type ERROR must be taken seriously as they deanalte things that are very likely to be wrong.

  - WARNING